Do electricians need business insurance?

 - Inland marine: Business property coverage ends after you’re 500 feet away from your business premises.
 If you take your tools with you to different locations, get an inland marine policy to protect them.

-If you want to ensure protection for yourself, along with your assets and/or your employees, you should consider getting the right insurance– and we can help.
+If you want to protect yourself, your assets and your employees, you’ll need the right insurance– and we can help.